-Quest Library Rules
+Learning Commons@Quest Rules

 - 1. Silence is to be observed at all times. - 2.
-No bags should be brought into the library, but students may bring in PLDs, notes or files for studying. - 3.
-No eating or playing is allowed in the Library. - 4.
-The Library should be kept clean at all times. - 5.
+No bags should be brought into the learning commons, but students may bring in PLDs, notes or files for studying. - 3.
+No eating or playing is allowed in the learning commons. - 4.
+The learning commons should be kept clean at all times. - 5.
 All books are on loan status, except reference books bearing the letter "R" and the encyclopaedia.
-Temporary loan of reference books (for one hour) may be allowed as long as students leave their student passes with the librarian. - 6.
-All materials taken out from the Library should be checked by the librarian on duty.
+Temporary loan of reference books (for one hour) may be allowed as long as students leave their student passes with the librarian on duty. - 6.
+All materials taken out from the learning commons should be checked by the librarian on duty.